nubisproject/nubis-builder/README.md

 ```
 Of course in both of these examples you will need to change */path/to/your/clone/of* to the actual path on your system.

+If you are following the walkthrough or working on an existing project you can stop here.
+If you are setting up a new project from scratch, continue reading.

 ## New project quick start
 0. Set up nubis-builder according to the [quick start instructions](#builder-quick-start)
 0. Check out the [nubis-blank](https://github.com/Nubisproject/nubis-blank) project as a quick skeleton